KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 (6) - The **data streamers** provide flexible data access for the accelerators.
 These design and run time flexible streamers help in streamlining data delivery to the accelerator and vice versa.

 (7) - There is a DMA to transfer data from the outside memory into the local TCDM.
+A dedicated Snitch core is given to a DMA to allow parallel operations.
 The programmer has full control of this DMA.

 (8) - There are shared instruction caches for the CPU cores.